-What Luis didn’t make plans for was the car’s wheels.
-On the trip there, trouble first started near Mulege, a small beach town some 300 miles from La Paz, where he found out via a slowly deflating tire, that the car’s right front rim had a crack that required an immediate repair.
+On the trip there, trouble first started near Mulege, a small beach town 300 miles from La Paz.
+The car got a crack on the front rim that required immediate repair.

-His Model S was probably the very first Tesla most local folks ever saw.
-So finding a shop capable of repairing the wheel was near impossible.
-But with some effort and extra time, he managed to get the wheel patched up and continued to his hometown, with multiple stops along the way to refill the tire with a portable inflator.
+And that was no easy task since the car was the first Tesla local folks ever saw.
+But with some effort and extra time, he got the wheel temporarily patched up and continued to his hometown, with multiple stops along the way to refill the tire with a portable inflator.

-And when he arrived in La Paz, with merely 7 miles left on the battery, he found out that the other front rim had also been cracked.
+And when in La Paz, he discovered that the other front rim of the car also got a crack.

-As it turned out, those performance tires weren't doing well with the rough terrain — their walls are just too thin.
+As it turned out, those performance tires weren't doing well with the rough terrain -- their walls were just too thin.

-After having both front rims repaired properly in La Paz, a much larger town than Mulege, Luis still ended up also having to get two new tires before he could drive the car again.
+After getting both front rims properly repaired in La Paz, Luis still had to get two new tires before he could drive the car again.

 Tesla tires: Those pesky curb rashes and how to avoid them

-If you pay attention to the photos of Luis’ car above, you might note the curb rashes.
-They are especially conspicuous on those black wheels.
+If you pay attention to any Tesla on the road, you might note the curb rashes.
+They are especially conspicuous on black wheels.